TES3MP/openmw/docs/source/reference/modding/settings/map.rst

 ..
 Warning::
 	Changing this setting affects saved games.
-The currently explored area is stored as an image in the save file that's overlayed on the default world map in game.
+The currently explored area is stored as an image in the save file that's overlaid on the default world map in game.
 	When you increase the resolution of the map, the overlay of earlier saved games will be scaled up on load, and appear blurry.
 When you visit the cell again, the overlay for that cell is regenerated at the new resolution, so the blurry areas can be corrected by revisiting all the cells you've already visited.